 - Have a low (or non-existent) referral rate

 (By contrast, a ‘long-term’ school does and has exactly the opposite)

-Running for short-term profit may work for a while.
+Running a language school for short-term profit may work for a while.
 You just need to have good marketing, good sales people and a large, relatively uneducated customer base.

 Oh, and you have to not worry about ‘churning’ through hundreds (thousands) of students a year.

 What happens when a language school focused on delivering value opens down next door, with superb service and staff development?
 What happens once your customers get educated (especially if it’s your competition doing the educating)?